mattwhiteman/spring-boot-demos/README.md

 ## async-with-threadpool
 - Sample REST application that accepts an input of numbers and performs some async work on each one, gathering all the results into the API response

+## boot-with-dynamodb-v1
+- Demonstrates usage of dynamo in a spring boot application utilizing v1 of the AWS Dynamo SDK